AIAUSA/goaia-home/_pages/opportunity/x-project.md

 <div class=" span-12 cell">
 <div class="container">
 <h3> What would I do?</h3>
-<p>In addition to 30-35 hours on the job per week (280 total hours minimum), you come together with interns from other departments for personal & professional development, training in evangelism & leadership, bible study and discipleship.
+<p>In addition to 30-35 hours on the job per week (280 total hours minimum), you come together with interns from other departments for personal and professional development, training in evangelism and leadership, bible study and discipleship.
 Additionally, most interns will have the opportunity to provide leadership for an athletic youth camp.</p>

 <p>Non-office hours include opportunities to experience authentic community including project dinners, social and evangelistic outings and other intentional, dynamic fellowship.</p>